janickweberpals/fair-epi/README.md

 # FAIRification of pharmacoepidemiological research using `Git`

 Transparency and reproducibility in conducting healthcare database studies in pharmacoepidemiology are critical scientific requirements for meaningful research.
-To increase the adoption of transparent and repdroducible workflows in real-world evidence (RWE) studies using VCS, this tutorial aims to give a practical introduction tailored for pharmacoepidemiologists on how to set up, structure, and implement workflows using `Git`, the most frequently used VCS to date.
+To increase the adoption of transparent and reproducible workflows in real-world evidence (RWE) studies using the version control systems (VCS), this tutorial aims to give a practical introduction tailored for pharmacoepidemiologists on how to set up, structure, and implement workflows using `Git`, the most frequently used VCS to date.

 ## About